ik04/Obsidian-Backup/test/Interview Qs.md

 - Explain to me how you would implement a Block Functionality in a FullStack website (Left join, in the most efficient way)

-- What is Data Normalization, how does it improve scalability
+### What is Data Normalization, how does it improve scalability:
+Data normalization is a process in database design where you organize tables and columns to reduce redundancy and dependency.
+It involves breaking down large tables into smaller ones and creating relationships between them.
+Normalization aims to minimize data duplication and dependency, which leads to a more efficient and maintainable database structure.

 - What is Database Indexing (optional)